BushtalkRadio/BushtalkClient/README.md

     <img src="https://bushtalkradio.com/content/images/apple-touch-icon.png" alt="Bushtalk radio logo" title="bushtalkradio-logo" align="right" height="80" />

 # Bushtalk Radio

+[https://www.bushtalkradio.com](https://www.bushtalkradio.com)

 Have you given up on your travel plans for the foreseeable future?
 Become a virtual tourist with this free addon for MSFS2020!
 Explore the world while listening to thousands of audio tours from the comfort of your cockpit.

-Visit us!
-[https://www.bushtalkradio.com](https://www.bushtalkradio.com)

 Join our Discord!
 [https://discord.gg/ZcGgw9mUqA](https://discord.gg/ZcGgw9mUqA)